ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### Product and Design Teams

 It's your responsibility as a technical leader to ensure that your engineering team is working efficiently with the product and design teams, even if those teams report to somebody else.
-When designing this process, as a general rule, throwing things over walls between groups isn t efficient.
+When designing this process, as a general rule, throwing things over walls between groups isn't efficient.
 Good interaction between product, engineering, and design teams requires empathy and understanding.
 What does the other team do, what challenges do they face, and how can you and your team make their lives easier?
 Below I'll provide a little background on these other functions and some concrete suggestions on how to work together efficiently.

 ### Design Systems